Prevent Circular Saw Kickback: 5 Essential Tips

 • Ensure Cord Clearance: Before starting a cut, make sure the power cord and any extension cords are clear of the blade’s path and long enough to complete the cut without snagging.

-• Never Defeat Safety Guards: Guards are there for your protection.
+• Never Defeat Safety Guards: Guards are for your protection.
 Never tie them back, remove them, or tamper with them to expose the blade.

 • Choose a Controllable Saw: Select a circular saw that you can comfortably and safely control.
 An overly heavy or powerful saw can be more difficult to manage, increasing accident risk.